Prime Video: The 43 Best TV Shows to Watch

 Drama

-Unfurling over three hour-long episodes, A Very British Scandal dramatizes the highly publicized, real-life divorce between the Duke and Duchess of Argyll in the '60s.
-The miniseries stars Claire Foy of Netflix's The Crown, and WandaVision's Paul Bettany, depicting everything from the pair's first meeting to their appearances in court.
-With a backdrop of upper-class glamour, A Very British Scandal's tangle of sex, lies and public involvement makes for the perfect escape.
+Unfurling over three hour-long episodes, A Very British Scandal dramatizes the highly publicized, real-life divorce between the Duke and Duchess of Argyll in the 1960s.
+Starring Claire Foy, of Netflix's The Crown, and WandaVision's Paul Bettany, it depicts everything from the pair's first meeting to their appearances in court.
+The show's tangle of sex, lies and public involvement makes for the perfect escape.

 Picnic at Hanging Rock (2018)